Mwaniks-netizen/Time-Series/README.md

 # Time-Series
-The files in this repository contain my self study of forecasting principles and practice.
+The files in this repository contain predictive modelling of Time series data